espoirMur/my-blog-gastby/source/_posts/2022-04-07-information-retrieval-on-medical-research-papers-about-covid19.md

     **==**==**==**==**==**==**==**==**==**==

 That is all for the first part of this tutorial , We have learned how to build TF-IDF vectors, and how to leverage the cosine similarity to compute and retrieve documents that matches a query.
-In the second part of the tutorial we will learn how to use elasticsearch to perform the same.
+In the second part of the tutorial we will learn how to use elasticsearch to perform the same task.